timmons1234/IDS6938-SimulationTechniques/Homework2/Readme.md

 The assignment is due: **Tuesday, March 28 at 11:59PM (EST)**

 # Part 1) Empirical Test of Randomness
-- a) See "01.random number data.statistics 1.xlsx" each tab has a random number engine with associated chart showing the distribution for n=1000.
+- a) See [01.random number data.statistics 1.xlsx] [AAAA] each tab has a random number engine with associated chart showing the distribution for n=1000.
 Statistics are listed on the final tab.
     - a) I generated average, median and stdev for each point.
 Statistics isn't something i do on a regular basis.
 In a team, I would look to others for additional statistics.
     - b) I started researching how to generated the other suggested stats and realized i was out of depth and moved on to other parts.
 - b) I ran varied n sizes from my initial distribution.
 Statistics were generated and listed on the stats page.
     - a) As N gets smaller, the STdev increases.
 Since I used smaller samples within the main set it changed the overall distribution of numbers within each set.
-- c) See "02.distribution data statistics.xlsx".
+- c) See [02.distribution data statistics.xlsx] [BBBB].
 Each tab is a distribution and numbers are represented by a side by side chart. statistics are listed on the stats tab.
     - a) I reduced n to 1000 for this run.
     - b) uniform and normal distribution made sense.
 I'm not sure what was entirely going on with the other distributions.
-- d) See "03.random number unit square.xlsx" n=1000 for these.
+- d) See [03.random number unit square.xlsx] [CCCC] n=1000 for these.
 I generated 2 sets of data and used one for X and the other for y.
 I used uniform distribution and set bounds of -1 , 1
     - a) mr19937_64 has an n-10,000
     - b) I think the first point to mention is n=1k isn't high enough.
 At the same time, 100,000 was too much.
 50,000 also seemed to be too much.
     - c) you need a meaningful sample size.
 As we were repeating a lot of tests here i settled on 1k for clarity with a second higher example.